Bira/octopus-carnival/_drafts/star-wars-everyone.md

 bad.
 Their powers tend to be very similar to those of heroic characters - the Dark Side is more of a moral parable and a metaphor than a separate set of powers.
-The Enemy Ace uses the same piloting-boosting powers as the Heroic Ace, but he uses it to bomb civilians and destroy refugee ships.
+The Enemy Ace uses the same piloting-boosting powers as the Heroic Ace, but he uses it to bomb civilians and destroy refugee

-That elitist philosophy comes straight from the Sith who control the Empire.
-It's the complete opposite of the Jedi philosophy, which is fitting since the Sith are an evil offshoot of the Jedi.
+Our version of the Sith is the complete opposite of our Jedi, which is fitting since the Sith are still an evil offshoot of the Jedi.
+They are the ultimate elitists, believing only themselves worthy of wielding the power of the Force.
 The Sith form the true "inner circle" of the Empire, lording over even its other named elites the same way those elites lord over the mooks.
-The number of "true" Sith is about as limited as it is in the movies, but they're fond of cultivating "lesser" orders of servants beholden to a specific individual, who learn combat techniques but little else.
+The number of "true" Sith is about as limited as it is in the movies, but they're fond of cultivating "lesser" orders of servants beholden to a specific individual.

-Their signature technique is the inverse of the one taught by the Jedi: they're Force vampires, able to drain the spirit of those around them to increase their own power.
+Their signature technique is the inverse of the one taught by the Jedi: they're Force vampires, weakening those around them to strengthen themselves.
+The training they give their servants opens them up to this drain.

 ## In GURPS

-The easiest way to do this in GURPS, I feel, is to say that every cinematic trait in the campaign is a form of Force power.
-Advantages like Gunslinger, Trained by a Master, Gadgeteer, and even skill-related Talents would receive the Force power modifier (-10%).
+The easiest way to do this in GURPS, I feel, is to say that every cinematic trait in the campaign is a form of Force power and gets the Force (-10%) modifier.
+This makes it possible for these traits to be disrupted or detected by outside means.
+Force Powers include advantages like Gunslinger, Trained by a Master, Gadgeteer, and even skill-related Talents.
 Weapon Master doesn't exist, as TL 11 melee weapons are strong enough without that extra damage bonus.

-More mystical powers are also possible, using the rules from GURPS Psionic Powers with a renamed power modifier.
-Power Talents, if they are a thing here, do not get the power modifier.
+More mystical powers are also possible, using the rules from GURPS Psionic Powers with the Force power modifier.

 Every player character has access to all these abilities, even if they're droids.
 A quick way to do it would be to start with slightly modified Action